gabrielduessmann/colorPersonalizacoes/README.md

 ### Work order
 **Managers** makes a work order when they approve a budget.
 Then the work order will go to the customizers, who will be responsible for all the customization.
-IN this page the **managers** can consult for the work orders.
+In this page, the **managers** can also consult for the work orders.

 ![print5](/img/prints/workOrder.png)

 ### Work order status
-**Customizars**, thoughout the customization process, manages and swits the status of the work order.
-The status are: **To Do**, **Doing** and **Done**
+**Customizers**, throughout the customization process, manages and swits the status of the work order.

 ![print6](/img/prints/workOrderStatus.png)

  ### Budget PDF
 **Managers** can generate PDFs of budgets or work orders.
-It contais the most valueable informations for his/her analyze.
+It contains the most valuable informations for their analyze.

 ![print7](/img/prints/pdf.png)